-- 1. After the analyzer has been installed and startup has been completed, press Mode 2 (#2) from the analyzer keypad and enter password 3142 - 2.
+- After the analyzer has been installed and start up has been completed, press Mode 2 (#2) from the analyzer keypad and enter password 3142. - 2.
 Press the \ key repeatedly to scroll through the parameters and verify the settings.

-The firmware default parameter settings are reflected in the table.
+The firmware default parameter settings are reflected in Table 2-1.

-3. Peak Tracking set = 1 (On)
+1. Peak Tracking set = 1 (On).